HrishikeshMK/HrishikeshMK/README.md

 ## Hi there! 👋
-I am **Hrishikesh** (you can call me Hrishi (*ri-shi*)), a Junior pursuing Computer Science at BITS PILANI University!
+I am **Hrishikesh** (you can call me Hrishi (*ri-shi*)), a graduate in Computer Science from BITS PILANI University!
 I like solving problems for fun, 😁 and am open to exploring different fields in Computer Science.
 ### 🔭 I’m currently working on ...
 - A Jira clone
 - a trend analysis and recommender system